 - Official transcript showing the applicant has earned a Bachelor’s degree

-- An official transcript showing that the applicant has earned a Bachelor's degree, and also official transcripts of all other college, graduate, and professional studies, whether a degree was obtained or not;
+- Additional official transcripts of all other college, graduate, and professional studies, whether a degree was obtained or not

-- A current resume detailing work and professional experience;
+- A current resume

-- At least two letters of recommendation;
+- Two letters of recommendation

-- A personal essay describing how you expect to use the knowledge acquired in pursuing the MLS degree.
+- A personal essay describing how you expect to use the knowledge acquired in pursuing the MLS degree